Buying a Used Recorder.

 Before you jump in and make a decision you may come to regret, pause a while and consider the issues I mention below.
 It may save you money and anguish, though the chances are, judging by the experience that leads me to write this, that it is already too late.

 The best source of a used recorder is probably your teacher, who may know of a desirable instrument looking for a new home.
 Otherwise, there are shops, small ads. and auctions.
 Some shops have lists of used instruments, usually 'commission sales'.
 You should be careful to ascertain the degree of support and after sales service (if any) offered.
 Others have used stock, instruments bought or traded in and fully supported as if new, though sometimes for a reduced period compared to new stock.
-(This is my way of handling used instruments.)
+(That was my way of handling used instruments.)

 I have been asked why I do not have more used recorders for sale.
 The answer is simple, and to me, obvious.
 The supply is unpredicable, they are not orderable and I am fussy.
 With other instruments it is a bit easier, especially if you are not fussy.
 There are concerns who do business by trawling pawn shops and the like, even as far afield as the USA, buying up instruments and then offering them to retailers 'as is' or 'refurbished'.
 I don't think any business would lend me money against my Prescott recorder, though they might give me a few bob for my solid silver flute.